Grapes

 Overview

 Krakhuna (კრახუნა) is a native white grape of Imereti, western Georgia, prized for its natural richness and refined acidity.
-The name “Krakhuna” translates roughly as “crispy” or “crunchy” - an apt description of the grape's bright character and lively texture.
-Once cultivated mainly around the villages of Sviri and Obcha, Krakhuna has gained new prominence as a single-varietal wine that bridges freshness and structure in equal measure.
+The name translates roughly as “crispy” or “crunchy,” perfectly describing its bright character and lively texture.
+Once mainly cultivated around Sviri and Obcha, Krakhuna has gained prominence as a single-varietal wine that balances freshness and structure.

 Characteristics

 Krakhuna ripens mid-season and thrives in Imereti's moderately humid climate.
-The vines are moderately vigorous and yield compact clusters of yellow-green berries with thick skins.
-It benefits from good air circulation and well-drained soils - typically clay-limestone or sandy loam on gentle slopes.
+The vines are moderately vigorous, producing compact clusters of yellow-green berries with thick skins.
+Good air circulation and well-drained soils allow the grape to reach full potential.

-The grape's hallmark is balance: higher sugar levels than Tsitska or Tsolikouri, but still retaining vivid acidity.
-This makes it suitable for both dry and skin-contact styles that can age gracefully for many years.
+Its hallmark is balance: higher sugar levels than Tsitska or Tsolikouri, yet retaining vivid acidity, making it suitable for both dry and skin-contact styles that age gracefully.

 Wine styles

-Krakhuna's natural density gives Imeretian whites a foundation of weight and persistence rarely found in western grapes:
+Krakhuna's natural density gives Imeretian whites weight and persistence:

-- Dry whites - concentrated and textural, showing stone fruit and mineral tension
+- Dry whites - concentrated, textural, showing stone fruit and mineral tension

 - Amber / qvevri wines - rich, structured, with nut, honey, and dried-herb complexity